zowe/docs-site/docs/user-guide/zowe-chat/chat_use_interact_methods.md

 You can also issue Zowe CLI commands to perform operations.
 In Technical Preview, Zowe Chat supports the commands for help and z/OS resource management including z/OS job, data set, USS file, error code, and console command.

+> **Note**: Zowe Chat currently supports the non-interactive Zowe CLI commands.
+Commands like uploading or downloading are not supported in Technical Preview.

 For detailed CLI commands, see [Zowe CLI command reference].